dev-michael-nguyen/mi-dss/README.md

 npm test
 ```

-For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).
+- For detailed explanation on how things work, checkout [docs for webpack](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader/).

 ## Server Build Setup